marianoqueirel/deviget-reddit/README.md

 - I have left event actions like GET_TOP_POST_SUCCESS so that the worker use this action instead of returns just an object without a signature or api.
 - The apps allows us for 5 seconds since we press "Dismiss All Posts" button to restore dismissed posts.
 I used redux-saga solution for that but it could be achieved using redux store for data preservation.
+- The Post Detail Component (Right Side) need to be improved, I'm not manipulating properly the image...

 ## Tech debts and TODOs

 - One big tech debt is moving all inline styles to classes or css objects.
 I've prioritized other things.
-We could use High Order component Material UI gives su to accomplish that or use
+We could use Material's techniques like High Order component that allows us to accomplish that.
+I'm not used material UI spacing so much, this is something we could use more.
 - I just add some unit testing for the saga file, I should add more unit testing for all the app.
 - Error handling
 - We could abstract axios into a single method then reuse it.